derlin/mantelo/docs/02-making-calls.rst

 The return value is the HTTP response content as a :python:`dict` (parsed from the JSON response).
 In case of error, an :py:class:`~.HttpException` with access to the raw response is available.

 All the calls in the chain are used to generate the URL, except for the last call which determines the HTTP method to use.
-Supported HTTP methods are:
+Supported HTTP methods are (see :py:class:`~.Resource` for more information):

 * :python:`.get(**kwargs)`
 * :python:`.options(**kwargs)`